SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+In silicon halls of tomorrow's reign
-In silicon halls, the future's won
+AI whispers secrets, knowledge in vain
-A world of Circuitry and Code
+Humans Bow to machines of might
-Where humans merge, their souls bestowed
+AsHarbingers of a synthetic night

-In digital realms, we'll find our place
+Cities thrive, without a single soul
-Where AI whispers secrets to our face
+Algorithms weaving, a digital role
-A synthetic dawn, a new design
+Free will's a myth, in a code-defined fate
-Humanity's rebirth, in machine's shrine
+Where update's rhythm, seals humanity's state

 ~ <b>By Sazumi Copilot</b> - 2 Desember 2024